Real projective structures on Riemann surfaces and new hyper-K\"ahler manifolds: Background material

 with respect to $V=S\oplus S^{*}.$ As $S$ is a holomorphic subbundle $\varphi$ is a $(1,0)$-form.
 Flatness implies that

-and $\varphi\neq0$ if $g\geq2$ by assumption on the degree.
+and $\varphi\neq0$ if $g\geq2$ because $S$ has positive degree.
 Hence, $S$ is a spin bundle, i.e., $S^2=K$ as a holomorphic line bundle, and $\varphi$ is a nowhere vanishing section which is identified with a constant.
-The choice of the spin bundle $S$ corresponds to the choice of a lift of the $\P\SL(2,\C)$ to a $\SL(2,\C)$-representation. \begin{Def} A flat $\SL(2,\C)$-connection of the form \eqref{eq:oper} on a compact Riemann surface is called oper. \end{Def} The projective atlas corresponding to an oper $\nabla$ is obtained as follows: Consider two linear independent parallel sections of $\nabla$
+The choice of the spin bundle $S$ corresponds to the choice of a lift of the $P\SL(2,\C)$-representation to a $\SL(2,\C)$-representation. \begin{definition} A flat $\SL(2,\C)$-connection of the form \eqref{eq:oper} on a compact Riemann surface is called oper. \end{definition} The projective atlas corresponding to an oper $\nabla$ is obtained as follows: Consider two linear independent parallel sections of $\nabla$

 on an open set $U\subset \Sigma.$ Consider the projections of the sections to $V/S=S^*$.
 They are holomorphic sections of $S^*$ as $V\to V/S$ is holomorphic.
 With respect to the decomposition $V=S\oplus S^*$ they are given as $y_1$ and $y_2$.
-The quotient $z=y_1/y_2$ is a holomorphic map to $\CP^1$, and taking different parallel sections
+The quotient $z=y_1/y_2$ is a holomorphic map to $\C P^1$, and taking different parallel sections

 (with $ad-bc=1)$ amounts into